 A below search on plumbers:

 The URL structure is one of the most important aspects of a web page.
 An easy to read URL structure will ensure Google can easily crawl your page, and that readers will know what the page is about.

 When naming a URL, ensure you keyword has been included or a word describing the content on the page.
 For example, if you are optimising a page on SEO services for your location the URL structure should something like the following:

 A URL structure like this includes dashes, which is important because search engines can’t read underscores.
 Always ensure your URL structure is easy to read, includes keywords and is separated by dashes.

 Length of Content

-Content allows you to add headings within your content such as H1’s, H2’s and more.
+Content marketing allows you to add headings to your content such as H1’s, H2’s and more.
 In addition, you can also include secondary keywords and variations of your primary keyword within your content.
-Most of all, you content must be unique.
+Most of all, your content must be unique.
 Unique content is valuable content, because, well it’s unique and “new”.
 If Google can find your content in other places on the web on other websites, the value of the content will decrease, because it’s not unique.